International Fora

 The OECD brings together the governments of countries to discuss among themselves issues that support sustainable economic growth, employment, living standards, financial stability, economic development and contribution to world trade.
 It is a platform for policy makers to compare experiences, seek solutions to common problems and identifying best practices.

 CCCS participates in OECD activities on competition law and policy that actively encourages governments to tackle anti-competitive practices and regulations.
 These include contributing papers and speaking on Singapore’s experiences at the annual OECD Global Forum on Competition (GFC) and the bi-annual OECD Competition Committee Meetings.
 The GFC is an annual event that brings together high-level competition officials from around the world.
 The GFC provides an opportunity for policy dialogue between OECD and non-OECD countries.
-Our contributions for the past three years are:
+CCCS also participates and shares our experiences regularly at the regional workshops organised by the OECD Korea Policy Centre.

 The Organisation of Economic Cooperation and Development (OECD) Committee on Consumer Policy (CCP) addresses a broad range of consumer issues and helps public authorities enhance the development of effective consumer policies.
 It does so by (i) carrying out research and analysis, and developing policy guidelines on topics of common interest; (ii) exchanging information on current and emerging issues and trends; and (iii) examining ways to strengthen policy outcomes, both among governments and with other stakeholders.